rafcontreras/workerize-loader-wp5/README.md

 ```

 Finally, create the custom Jest transformer referenced above as a file
-`workerize-jest.js` in your project's root directory (where the package.json
+`workerize-jest.js` in your project"s root directory (where the package.json
 is):

 ```js